| Hand | 5-Card Combos | Probability | Odds (approx) | Frequency |

 Example: Q♠ Q♦ + A♣ + 9♥ + 3♦

-Definition: No made hand (no pair, no straight, no flush).
+Definition: Weakest possible poker hand, no pair, no straight, no flush.
 Best 5-card high wins.

 Example: A♦ J♣ 9♥ 6♠ 2♦ (“Ace-high”)

-If two players share the same pair (or two pair), compare the highest remaining cards in order.
+If two players share the same pair (or two pair), the higher kicker wins.
+Compare the highest remaining cards in order, and if necessary, the fifth card acts as the tiebreaker.

 Winner: Player A (9 kicker beats 8)